Dinis34/Fallbound/docs/README.md

 To ensure that the game is responsive and updates occur at a constant rate, we need to apply the Game Loop.
 This was applied to the Game class and describes the continuous cycle of updating and rendering required to run a game efficiently and smoothly, consisting of three main stages that repeat throughout the game's execution:

 - Input - represents the key presses;
-- Update - involves calculating the new game state, player movement, collisions, etc.;
+- Update - involves calculating the new game state, player movement, collisions, etc.
 - Render - the loop calls the methods to draw or render the current game state on the screen.

 #### Implementation